Quick Answer

 15. Pay Cut Bills Early

-If you have any due bills, pay them as soon as possible so you don’t have to pay late fees or interest payments.
-Set up automatic payments so those bills are automatically delivered each month on the same day and simultaneously.
-The CFPB reports that credit card late fees average $30–$41 per missed payment, and repeated late payments can trigger penalty APR rates as high as 29.99% on some accounts — significantly increasing the total cost of existing debt and negatively affecting your FICO Score with all three major credit bureaus: Experian, Equifax, and TransUnion.
+Pay due bills as quickly as possible, and set up automatic payments so nothing slips through.
+The CFPB reports that credit card late fees average $30–$41 per missed payment, and repeated late payments can trigger penalty APR rates as high as 29.99% on some accounts.
+That significantly increases the total cost of existing debt and negatively affects your FICO Score with all three major credit bureaus: Experian, Equifax, and TransUnion.

 Frequently Asked Questions